6 Customer Service Exercises for Daily Growth

 You can also perform the exercise lying down or sitting.
 Place one hand on your chest and one on your belly to feel where the air goes.
 The hand on your chest should remain still, the one on your stomach move up as you inhale.

 Consciously focus on breathing through your diaphragm until it becomes a habit, the sonorous voice will follow.
-Check out this In Pursuit of Yoga post to learn more about the physiological and experiential aspects of breathing.
+Check out this post to learn more about the physiological and experiential aspects of breathing.

 A tip for phone support: stand up during calls, this opens up your body for free and more powerful breathing and improves your voice performance.